 Had the three Audubon women joined forces after John’s death, they might have devised a plan to salvage their finances.
 Each owned a house and land (albeit mortgaged), and at least three of the grandchildren, Harriet, Maria Rebecca, and Mary Eliza, were earning incomes as teachers; but John’s death left three separate Audubon households under two roofs and family dynamics prevented the heads of those households – Lucy Caroline, and Georgianna – from uniting.

 In November 1862, William Wheelock paid Lucy $13,000 for the house he had been leasing on a yearly basis (the one originally built for James Hall) and the following month, Lucy began negotiations to sell Audubon’s original paintings for The Birds to the New York Historical Society.
 Her letters during the negotiations, which stretched over the next six months, veer between a self-pitying tone and savvy negotiation; Lucy had no qualms about the tactics she used to achieve her goal.
 With reminders that the purchase would assist “the helpless Widow and Orphan” – though technically an orphan, Harriet was now twenty-three years old and teaching school – Lucy claimed that “it was always the wish of Mr. Audubon that his forty years labor should remain in his country,” which is why she would give preference to the Historical Society over the British Museum, the King of Portugal, the Prince of Wales, or “friends in Philadelphia who are joining their efforts to possess these drawings.”
 She hinted that she must honor the Philadelphia friends in six weeks if they could raise the money (correspondence with George Burgess confirms that) and she waxed ironic: “It is somewhat singular that my enthusiastic husband struggled to have his labours published in his Country and could not; and I have struggled to sell his forty years labour and cannot.”
-After several months of negotiation, the Historical Society agreed to a price of $4,000, but when it could only raise $2,000 on subscription, Lucy accepted the offer and surrendered the paintings.
-She then began unsuccessful attempts to sell the Society and other potential purchasers the original copper plates and unsold editions of the Ornithological Biography that were molding in the Audubon’s barn (items many museums would now treasure).
+After several months of negotiation, the Historical Society agreed to a price of $4,000.

 In 1864 as the Confederacy crumbled, real estate activity in Audubon Park accelerated.
-Blake Grinnell, who had recovered from his financial collapse at the outbreak of the war, bought The Hemlocks from Wellington Clapp (who had bought from Georgianna Audubon in early 1861) and Lucy sold William Wheelock more of her land, but the inevitable was at hand.
-In March, a Washington Heights resident John Havens, who was investing heavily in real estate along the western side of the Boulevard, foreclosed on a mortgage he held a mortgage on Lucy’s property in the names of (minors) Louisa, Richard, and Frances Griswold.
-Her options exhausted, Lucy sold her beloved house and remaining parcels of Minnie’s Land to Jesse Benedict, a lawyer with the firm of Benedict and Boardman, who paid her $24,000 for the sale; $12,000 satisfied her mortgage.
-Havens also held the mortgage on Caroline’s property, which the recently widowed Julia Gould Jerome bought at auction in March for $15,000 (from which Caroline still owed Shepherd Knapp for a mortgage dating from 1852).
+Blake Grinnell, who had recovered from his financial collapse at the outbreak of the war, bought The Hemlocks and William Wheelock purchased a house and land, but the inevitable was at hand.
+In March, her options exhausted, Lucy sold her beloved house and remaining parcels of Minnie’s Land to Jesse Benedict, a lawyer with the firm of Benedict and Boardman, who paid her $24,000 for the sale; $12,000 satisfied her mortgage.
+Caroline Audubon also sold her house and land, to Julia Gould Jerome, who bought it at auction in March for $15,000.
 In early May, both Lucy and Caroline closed their sales, satisfied their creditors, and left the Park.
-Several months later, after living a dozen years in Audubon Park, Henry Smythe sold his house and property to Frederick Kirtland, who kept the house, but sold part of the large lot to Charles H. Kerner, owner and manager of the Clarendon Hotel on Fourth Avenue at 18th Street.
+Several months later, Henry Smythe sold his house and property to Frederick Kirtland, who kept the house, but sold part of the large lot to Charles H. Kerner, owner and manager of the Clarendon Hotel on Fourth Avenue at 18th Street.

 The flurry of real estate activity towards the end of the war, brought new faces to Audubon Park, but its footprint – the number of houses and their locations – remained static, and given the new residents’ wealth, occupations, and connections with New York’s upper crust, so did its social fabric.
 The most dramatic change was the Lucy Audubon’s departure.
 When Lucy sold her house – her final stake in Minnie’s Land – she had owned it twenty-two years, but lived in it less than half that time.
-She lost her tangible connection to Minnie’s Land, but her emotional attachment remained strong; despite invitations to live with relations in Pittsburgh and Louisville, Kentucky, she remained for several years at Mrs. Price’s boarding house on 152nd Street, within walking distance of her old home.
+She lost her tangible connection to Minnie’s Land, but her emotional attachment remained strong.
 Georgianna had several boarders in her home (including her sister and brother-in-law, the Talmans) and apparently was willing for Lucy to live there as well, but Lucy’s pride prevented her taking a room in “Mrs. V. G.’s” house and she steadfastly refused to pay $16 per week for a “cold room and many very disagreeables (sic) besides.”

 Henry Smythe, the other departure had strong business and political connections and was a friend and one-time traveling companion of Herman Melville.
 Shortly after he left Audubon Park and moved to 5th Avenue at 42nd Street, he became Collector of the Port of New York, an appointee of President Andrew Johnson.
 In 1868, the House of Representatives recommended that Smythe be impeached, but since the Senate was coming to the end of a term and did not foresee adequate time for a trial, it ordered Johnson to remove Smythe from office.
 Johnson ignored the order, but the Senate had its revenge.
 Over the next few years, Johnson nominated Smythe as Envoy Extraordinary and Minister Plenipotentiary (Ambassador) to Austria and to Russia, but, in an era of open warfare between the executive and legislative branches of the government, the Senate refused to confirm Smythe for either position.